Cameron Hodge

+Publication history

-The original volume of X-Factor was a spinoff of The Uncanny X-Men featuring an eponymous team composed of the original five members of the X-Men, which was conceived by Hodge, the former college roommate of founding member Warren Worthington, and who served as its public relations agent.
-Later, under writer Louise Simonson, Hodge was revealed to be secretly acting against X-Factor as the leader of the anti-mutant terrorist organization known as The Right.
-He is decapitated in a confrontation with Worthington, but his head is later revealed to have been attached to a large robotic body during the 1990 "X-Tinction Agenda".
-The character is later revealed in a 1993 storyline to have merged with the extraterrestrial cybernetic race known as the Phalanx.
+Cameron Hodge first appeared in X-Factor #1 (February 1986), and was created by Bob Layton and Jackson Guice.
+The book was a spinoff of Uncanny X-Men featuring an eponymous team composed of the original five members of the X-Men.
+Hodge is a founding member of X-Factor and works as the group's public relations agent.
+Later, under writer Louise Simonson, Hodge was revealed to be secretly acting against X-Factor as the leader of the Right, an anti-mutant terrorist organization.
+He is decapitated in a confrontation with Angel, but his head is later revealed to have been attached to a large robotic body during the 1990 storyline "X-Tinction Agenda".
+Hodge is later revealed in a 1993 storyline to have merged with the extraterrestrial cybernetic race known as the Phalanx.